 Dear RHESSI Collaborators,

 The current level of solar activity is low.
-A newly emerged
+Since yesterday's

-the region was responsible for C-class activity, including
+region (NOAA 11982) was not responsible for further

-expected with a chance for a low M-class flare.
+Low C-class activity is expected with a chance for a

 See http://www.SolarMonitor.org for images and